Cosmian/kms/documentation/docs/authentication.md

 ```sh
 --default-username <DEFAULT_USERNAME>
     The default username to use when no authentication method is provided

     [env: KMS_DEFAULT_USERNAME=]
     [default: admin]
 ```

 In authenticated mode, the server requires authentication for all requests.
 The authentication method can be either:

 - a TLS client certificate and the server extracts the username from the certificate's subject common name (CN)
 - or a JWT access token and the server extracts the username from the token's subject (sub) claim

  However, If the `--force-default-username` option (or the `KMS_FORCE_DEFAULT_USERNAME` environment variable) is set, the server still performs the authentication but maps all requests to the default username.

 ## Using TLS client certificates

 The server must be started using TLS, and the certificate used to verify the clients' certificate must be provided in PEM format using the `--authority-cert-file` option.

-!!! info "Example client TLS authentification."
+!!! info "Example client TLS authentication."

     ```sh
     docker run -p 9998:9998 --name kms cosmian/kms \